microsoft/node-api-dotnet/Docs/node-module.md

 For a minimal example of this scenario, see [../examples/dotnet-module/](../examples/dotnet-module/).

-1. Create a .NET Class library project that targets .NET 6 or later.
+1. Create a .NET Class library project that targets .NET 6 or later. (.NET 8 for AOT.)
     ```
     mkdir ExampleModule
     cd ExampleModule